espocrm/documentation/administration/telegram-message.md

 	- Markdown text.
 * "parse_mode" is optional parameter.
 Can send Markdown or HTML, if you want Telegram apps to show bold, italic, fixed-width text or inline URLs in the media caption.

-You read more about bot request methods and payloads [here](https://core.telegram.org/bots/api).
+You can read more about bot request methods and payloads [here](https://core.telegram.org/bots/api).

 ### Telegram configuration